+l cer rtify that, in my opinion:

-Subject to compliance with the attached environmental management plan^a (EMP), the site is suitable for the following uses:
+ect to compliance with the attached environmental management plan 2 (EMP), site is suitable for the following uses:

+(Tick call appropriate uses and strike out those not applicable.)

+Residential, including substantial vegetable garden and poultry

-- -Residential, including substantial vegetable garden, excluding poultry - Residential with accessible soil, including garden (minimal home-grown produce contributing less than 10% fruit and vegetable intake), excluding poultry - Day care centre, preschool, primary school - Residential with minimal opportunity for soil access, including units - Secondary school - Park, recreational open space, playing field - Commercial/industrial - Other (please specify):
+Residential, including substantial vegetable garden, excluding poultry

+Residential with accessible soil, including garden (minimal home-grown produce contributing less than 10% fruit and vegetable intake), excluding poultry

+Day care centre, preschool, primary school

+Residential with minimal opportunity for soil access, including units

+= Secondary school

+Park, recreational open space, playing field

+-Commercial/industrial

+Other (please specify):

+EMF 2 details

+Title

+Auth or

+Date No. of pages

+EMF P summary

+This site.
+EMP (attached) is required to be implemented to address residual contamination on the

+The EMP: (Tick appropriate box and strike out the other option.)

+requires operation and/or maintenance of active control systems 3

+requires maintenance of passive control systems only3.